 The town records for some Silesian towns sometimes contain voter lists, lists of new or leaving inhabitants, lists of watchmen, lists of brewers, and the like.

 Tax records / class tax rolls

 Tax records (DE Steuerliste) were typically destroyed.
 The only known exception for which tax records have survived to a larger extent with digital access is Breslau / Wrocław.
-For this city, class tax rolls (DE Klassensteuerrolle) for the period 1881-1906 have survived.
+For this city, class tax rolls (DE Klassensteuerrolle) for the period 1881-1906 have survived (the tax rolls until 1944/1945 were thrown away in the 1970s).
 They are a formidable source for Breslau, as they listed both place and date of birth of the taxpayer, in earlier years also the names and ages of all other members of the household.
 Find out how to search these lists here (German).
 Generally speaking, you need to find out the address of your person in a city directory closest to the tax year (tax lists were created towards the end of the year, the year before the tax was collected), match it with the tax district (DE Steuerbezirk) listed in a table of streets in one of the subchapters of the city directory, and then look up the tax lists for your tax district, find the address and your person.